 If you are subject to the 2-year foreign residence requirement, you cannot do any of the following until you fulfill the 2-year physical presence in your home country or country of last residence or you obtain a J1 visa waiver:

-- Adjust status in the United States to lawful permanent resident (green card holder).
+- Adjust status in the United States to lawful permanent resident (green card).

 - Receive an immigrant visa (green card) at a U.S. Consulate or Embassy abroad.